Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Method

-We proposed the objective variational evidence lower bound (ELBO) Ratios for quantitative evaluation of variational auto-encoder.
-From Eq.~\ref{e5}, we tested all the ID samples of ELBO (I-ELBO) and get the maximum one (called $\textbf{I-ELBO}(\bm{x_{max}})$ ).
-ELBO Ratio that is defined as
+We proposed the objective variational evidence lower bound ratio (ELBO Ratio) for an uncertainty estimation metric of VAE.
+According to Eq.~\ref{e5}, we compute the ELBO of each ID sample and find the maximum one (called $\textbf{ELBO}_I(\bm{x_{max}})$ ).
+The ELBO Ratio for input data $\bm {x_{0}}$, $\mathcal{U}(\bm {x_0})$, is defined as